Satellites — Set 5

 Correct Answer: A. Meteorological satellites

 Meteorological satellites carry sensors to measure cloud cover, temperature, and atmospheric pressure.
 They provide the data needed for daily weather forecasts and long-term climate studies.
-INSAT-3DR and METSAT are examples of such satellites used by India.
+INSAT-3DR and METSAT are.